-According to a recent report from the Brookings Institution, the healthcare industry has added 2.6 million jobs to the economy, making it the fastest growing industry in the U.S. Due to an increased demand for skilled healthcare support workers, medical assistants in larger medical practices, hospitals, and ambulatory care centers are honing their skills.
+According to a recent report from the Brookings Institution, the healthcare industry has added 2.6 million jobs to the economy, making it the fastest-growing sector in the U.S. Due to an increased demand for skilled healthcare support workers, medical assistants in larger medical practices, hospitals, and ambulatory care centres are honing their skills.

-Specifically, the role of a medical assistant is to provide both administrative and clinical services; however, when practices and medical centers are of a certain size, it may become necessary for medical assistants to focus their skills on a specific area, such as clinical support.
+Specifically, the role of a clinical medical assistant is to provide both administrative and clinical services; however, when practices and medical centres are of a certain size, it may become necessary for medical assistants to focus their skills on a specific area, such as clinical support.

-Depending on the type of physician they work for and the legal boundaries of the profession in the state, the work of clinical medical assistants may differ somewhat.
+Depending on the type of physician they work for and the legal boundaries of the profession in the state, clinical medical assistants’ work may differ somewhat.
 However, what remains constant is that these medical support professionals, who are not licensed in most states, always work under the direct supervision of a physician, a physician’s assistant or, at times, a registered nurse.